 AKWESASNE – David L. Francis, affectionately known throughout the community as “Uncle Dave”, 57, of 44 Angus Thomas Memorial Drive, St. Regis, passed away Wednesday morning, April 24, 2019 at IAK HIH SOH THA Lodge after a courageous battle with cancer.

-To send flowers in memory of David L. "Uncle Dave" Francis, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of David L. "Uncle Dave" Francis, please visit our Heartfelt Sympathies Store.

 Dave was born May 8, 1961 in Syracuse, the son of Mary Herne Francis and the late Michael H. Francis, Sr. He attended schools in St. Regis, before going to Bishop MacDonnell and General Vanier.
 He was married to Deborah Thompson before their marriage ended in divorce.